Roman Bath House Museum

 History, tourist information, and nearby accommodation

-In 1930 renovations to a tavern on St Sampson's, York, revealed the remains of a caldarium, or steam bath, from the Roman city of Eboracum.
-The caldarium, and a neighbouring plunge bath, have been excavated, and visitors can now see the place where Roman soldiers and citizens came to find relaxation.
+In 1930 renovations to the Mail Coach Inn on St Sampson's, York, revealed the remains of a 4th-century caldarium, or hot bath, from the Roman city of Eboracum.
+The caldarium, and a neighbouring plunge bath, have been excavated, and visitors can now see the place where Roman soldiers and citizens came to relax.

-The small museum is below ground, accessed through the Roman Bath pub, and shows remains of the baths with Roman artefacts and replica articles of everyday life.
+The small museum is 15 feet below ground, accessed through the Roman Bath pub, and shows the remains of the baths along with Roman artefacts and replica objects from everyday life in Eboracum.
 There are fascinating - and often humourous - facts and figures about Roman life in York scattered about the museum on placards, and visitors can view armour, weapons, and Roman tiles up close.

 You can see tiles found on the site, some of which clearly show the impact of nails from the sandals of Romans who trod upon them before the tile had hardened after being made.
-(See below for a photo).
-Some tiles appear to show the seal of the 9th Roman legion, who founded the city of Eboracum in 71 AD.
+Some tiles show the seal of the 9th Roman legion, who founded the city of Eboracum in 71 AD, and the 6th Legion.